 Scenario 2: Print smaller orders on a digital textile printer and large orders on a conventional printing machine

 Another option would be to start production with a digital textile printing machine and switch to a conventional printing machine as soon as the quantity increases.
 In case your design has half tones, you basically have 2 options then, which I describe here as scenario 2 and 3.
 The main difference lies in the fact that conventional printing will need rasters to generate those half tones.
 Digital does not need these rasters (in fact, it has rasters too but they are at a much higher resolution) so the digital print will always look smoother.
 So when the quantity increases, you can enable your customer to choose for themselves: do they want to have their fabrics printed on a digital textile printing machine and maintain high quality levels for smooth half tone, and pay the premium for digital?
-Or do they want to switch to conventional printing, taking into account the visible rasters that conventional needs, with the benefit a lower price?
-This way, the customer can choose for themselves.
+Or do they want to switch to conventional printing, taking into account the visible rasters that conventional needs, with a lower price as benefit?
+This way, customers can make their own choices.

 Scenario 3: Use digital and conventional textile printing machines interchangeably without seeing any difference in output